 1. Talk to Someone on the Team

 If you can, talk to someone on the team.
-Whether that’s the coach or a swimmer.
+Whether that’s the coach themselves or a another swimmer.
 Both know how the team operates and what practices are like.

 Related article: Swim Practice Terminology